xeolabs/xeometry-guide/fittingThingsInView.md

 });
 ```

-Fly camera to fit two models in view:
+Flying the camera to fit two models in view:

 ```javascript
 viewer.viewFit(["saw", "gearbox"], function() {